xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 113. Vyberte správnu možnosť:
 	dfa = pandas.DataFrame({'key': ['k0', 'k1'], 'vA': ['a0', 'a1']})
 	dfb = pandas.DataFrame({'key': ['k0'], 'vB': ['b0']})
-	Calculate merge(dfa, dfb, on='key', how='right')
+	merge(RIGHT)
 	a) index key vA vB | 0 k0 b0 | 1 k1 a1 NaN
 	b) index key vA vB | 0 k0 a0 a1
 	c) index key vA vB | 0 k1 a1 b1
 	d) index key vA vB | 0 k0 a0 b0

-114. Raw data should ne processed one time per interval in the deployment phase for machine learning.
+114. Raw data should be processed one time per interval in the deployment phase for machine learning.
 	a) Áno
 	b) Nie